Seattle

 If the deceased did not have a paid-for funeral plan in place, then the responsibility for making and paying for the funeral arrangements falls on the legal next of kin.
 In the state of Washington, you have three days after death to file with the local registrar for the death certificate.

 You need to register for the document before the body is cremated or buried.
-Asking the person/organization in charge of the funeral is the most straightforward method for obtaining the death certificate.
+The most straightforward method for obtaining the death certificate is to ask the person/organization in charge of the funeral.

-You will likely need more than one certified copy of the death certificate for various reasons, such as taking care of the deceased personal affairs.
+You will likely need more than one certified copy of the death certificate for various reasons, such as handling the deceased’s personal affairs.

 To learn more about cremation services, the cremation process, secure ID tracking, cremation regulations, and laws, visit our Ultimate Guide to Cremation.